Contact Us

 Write test scripts

 Test scripts are written to automate the actions users would take within the application.
-Commonly, these scripts are created using E2E testing frameworks like Selenium, Cypress, or Playwright, which provide tools for interacting with the user interface, making API requests, and checking data consistency.
+Commonly, these scripts are created using E2E testing frameworks such as Selenium, Cypress, or Playwright, which provide tools for interacting with the user interface, making API requests, and verifying data consistency.

 For instance, in a ride-hailing app, automated scripts might include actions like entering a pickup location, selecting a destination, and verifying that a driver is assigned correctly.